nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Key features of Notor are:

-* Powerful Organisation which is up to the user to manage many mentees
+* Powerful Organization which is up to the user to manage many mentees
   * Group mentees, and place groups into subgroups for greater control
   * Add tags to mentees and sort by tags to easily identify meta-data about your contacts
   * Archive contacts you’re no longer actively mentoring, but keep them in your Notor to retrieve at any time